marco-looy/pega-dx-mcp/sample-questions.md

 Simple questions you can ask the MCP to perform tasks with each tool.

 ## ping_pega_service
 - "Can you check if I have a valid connection to my Pega application?"
 - "Test my Pega authentication setup"
 - "Verify my OAuth2 configuration is working"

+## start conversation
+- "What can I do now?"

 ## get_case_types
 - "What types of cases can I create in this application?"